 1. What is the purpose of the “State of the State” address?

-Watch your governor’s upcoming State of the State address and answer the following questions.
-(OR, if the address has already taken place, watch it online by visiting your governor’s website or youtube page, or by doing an internet search for “2015 state of the state+your governor’s name”):
+Watch your governor’s State of the State address and answer the following questions.
+(If the address has already taken place, watch it online by visiting your governor’s website or youtube page, or by doing an internet search for “2017 state of the state+your state/governor’s name”):

 3. Tone is the attitude a speaker takes towards a subject.
 What was the tone of your governor’s state of the state address?